Cross-Dock Door Design under Uncertainty: A two-stage DRO-based lower- and upper-bounding scheme: Computational experiment

-The aim is to prevent the outsourcing costs as retrieved from the optimal solution of model LIP-RN \eqref{LIP-RN}.
-For that purpose an appropriate modeler-driven triplet (cost threshold, upper bound cost surplus and upper bound on the expected surplus cost in the scenarios) should be considered in model LIP-SD \eqref{LIP-SD}, see Appendix C. It can be observed in the solution shown in Table C.3 that there is not outsourcing in any black swan scenario at the price of a reasonable cost $z_{SD}^*$.
-On the other hand, it can also be observed that the constraints \eqref{dro-sd-1} and \eqref{dro-sd-2} are satisfied.
+The aim of model LIP-ORA \eqref{LIP-ORA} is to prevent the outsourcing costs as identified in the optimal solution of model LIP-RN \eqref{LIP-RN}.
+To achieve this, an appropriate modeler-driven triplex (cost threshold, upper bound cost surplus, surplus penalization) is considered in model LIP-ORA \eqref{LIP-ORA}.
+The optimal solution cost is $z_{ORA}^*= 7459.31$, which is higher than $z_{RN}^*= 7250.56$.
+However, no outsourcing occurs in any black swan scenario at the price of a reasonable cost $z_{ORA}^*$.
+See Table C.4 in the Supplementary file for more details.